Welcome to UJA

 ABOUT THE COMMUNITIES FUND

-For more than a century, UJA has been a proud beneficiary of the New York Times Communities Fund, formerly known as the New York Times Neediest Cases Fund.
+For more than a century, UJA has been a proud beneficiary of The New York Times Communities Fund, formerly known as The New York Times Neediest Cases Fund.

 We’re immensely proud to be part of The New York Times Communities Fund — giving powerful voice to the struggles of those who might otherwise remain largely invisible.
 Our partnership represents the best of a compassionate, global community that is working together to build a better world.